EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 Julie was the first to move.
 "We should get going," she said.
 Probably more for her own sake than others.
 We all got up.
-There was no way but through.
+There was no way out but through.

 While it was true that we didn't *need* sleep when speaking in terms of stats and points, but as humans, it certainly helped a lot.
 Of course, we didn't wake up filled with happiness or anything of the sort.
 Things just seemed...
 More manageable, somehow.
 No one commented on Carol's puffy eyes.
 I personally felt slightly chipper now than I did before.